10 Dark Green Color Pairings That Will Infuse Your Home with Organic Beauty

 “Using dark green can seem a little scary, but it’s actually very versatile, and always adds a warmth and depth to any room it’s used in,” says Misell.
 “I chose dark green as it has the effect of embracing us in a cocoon of comfort, almost like the room is giving us a hug.
 I paired it with quite a punchy pink with touches of blue and peach to add some drama and contrast to the scheme.”

-6. Dark Green, Cream, and Chocolate Brown
+11. Dark Green and Chocolate Brown

 We love the level of restrained drama in this sitting room by Albion Nord.
 The space proves that you don’t need multiple patterns or vibrant colors to make a powerful design statement.
 Plus, leaning towards a chocolate brown hue feels more elevated than pairing dark green with a lighter shade.